 Some of the industry experts you will have an opportunity to hear from during the course include but are not limited to:

-- Alexis Jourrou – Global Head of Social, Condé Nast
+- Alexis Jourrou – Director of Global Enterprise Innovation, Condé Nast

 - Hannah Springett – Senior Product Designer at Condé Nast & Freelance Creative Director

 - Stephanie Barker-Fry – Knowledge Exchange Lead